Characters: Fallout New Vegas Companions

 - Badass Bookworm: She's a Scribe, but she's as effective in combat as a Paladin.
 She can even wear Power Armor and despite being a melee-focused character, she has Energy weapons as a tagged skill.

 - Badass Gay

-- Beware the Silly Ones: Her sense of humor is quirky, but her Power Fist will still fuck your shit up if you underestimate her.
+- Beware the Silly Ones: Her sense of humor is quirky, but her Power Fist will still wreck you if you underestimate her.